darthwalsh/bin/apps/markdown.linter.md

 ### Ensuring that all deleted images are deleted
 - [ ] If all references to some image are delete, probably should delete the file?
 Maybe this rule wouldn't apply for folders with expected images; need some way to ignore foldes

+### Ensuring content goes into the right vault
+- [ ] i.e. work content in work vault, health info not in public github vault
+- maybe some list of regexs that points to specific vault path

 # Tools
 - [platers/obsidian-linter](https://github.com/platers/obsidian-linter)
 	- ~~Doesn't seem to have an auto-fix~~